 Graphene is a novel material with a variety of outstanding properties.
 It is currently available in the market at various grades, with performance characteristics such as mechanical strength and conductivity improving with fewer atomic layers.
-Graphene Labs' patented manufacturing process provides separation and enrichment of graphene nanoplatelets allowing improving the quality of graphene nanoplatelets.
+Graphene Labs' patented manufacturing process provides separation and enrichment of graphene nanoplatelets, improving the quality of graphene nanoplatelets.

-The Company also currently has five US patents granted and four patent applications filed.
+The Company also currently has five patents granted and four patent applications filed with the US Patent and Trademark Office.
 The patent applications and the granted patents cover technology for graphene manufacturing and applications as well as for non-graphene related technology.